octagonal/GameOfLife/README.md

 ----------

 * Pause the game using the `space` button
+* Manually add cells by clicking on them (they turn up white)
 * Manually reseed the games using the `up` button
 * Manually progress the games using the `down` button (only useful in paused mode)